Pete Peterson: Congress

+Jason Altmire, who later became a three-term congressman himself, was a staffer during Peterson’s first campaign and time in Congress.

+Ambassador to Vietnam

-He declined to run for a fourth term (he was succeeded by Allen Boyd) and in 1997 was asked by President Bill Clinton to become the United States's first post-war ambassador to Vietnam.
-One of his goals was securing an account of those still listed as missing in action from the war and so helping to resolve the Vietnam War POW/MIA issue.
+Peterson declined to run for a fourth term (he was succeeded by Allen Boyd) and was asked by President Bill Clinton to become the United States's first post-war ambassador to Vietnam.
+He was confirmed by the Senate and began his tenure in 1997.
+His primary goals were securing an account of those still listed as missing in action from the war and helping to resolve the Vietnam War POW/MIA issue.

+Presidential Citizens Medal

 On November 17, 2000, he was presented with the Presidential Citizens Medal by President Clinton.

 Philanthropy and business

 Since retiring as ambassador, Peterson founded The Alliance for Safe Children, TASC, which aims to lower preventable injuries to children worldwide, and focuses specifically on such issues as drowning in Asia.
-With his wife he started a company whose aim it is to promote American business in Southeast Asia.
+In addition, he started the company, Peterson International, with his wife, whose aim it is to promote American business in Southeast Asia.

-Peterson is a senior advisor for Albright Stonebridge Group, an international strategic consulting firm.
+Peterson later was a senior advisor for Albright Stonebridge Group, an international strategic consulting firm.

 Personal life

 Peterson's first wife died in 1995.
 Two weeks after his installation in Hanoi, he met Vi Le, Australia's senior trade commissioner, born in Vietnam, whom he married.
 In 2002, he moved to Melbourne, Australia, so they could be closer to her family.

 In 2009, Peterson acquired Australian citizenship.